Lessons for Beginners & Improvers

 How to find the class: Walking along Hampton Ave (East side) pass the building; open playground gate and cross playground; straight ahead thru black arched door; at top of stairs enter the upper hall

-• Level 2 Classes (Improvers) — Central Toronto (Danforth near Chester Station)
+• Improvers — Central Toronto (Danforth near Chester Station)

 Location: Reception Room, St Barnabas on the Danforth Anglican Church, 361 Danforth Avenue, M4K 1P1